igilfillan/acuris-autocomplete/README.md

 ## Folder structure

-All the files I've created/modified are in the following locations:
+The files I've worked on are in the following locations:

 ```
 acuris-autocomplete/
   README.md
   public
-    index.html
+    company.json
   src/
     components/
       DataTable.js